EmersonMarinho/Budget_Tracker/README.md

 This tool is perfect for anyone looking to gain better control over their personal finances.

+## Technologies Used

+- **Next.js**: A React framework for server-rendered or statically-exported React apps.
+- **Prisma ORM**: An ORM (Object-Relational Mapping) tool for database access with TypeScript support.
+- **SQLite**: A lightweight, disk-based database used for local development.
+- **Postgres**: A powerful, open-source object-relational database system used in production.
+- **ShadCN UI**: A user interface component library.
+- **React Hook Form**: A library for managing form state in React.
+- **Zod**: A TypeScript-first schema declaration and validation library.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **TanStack Query**: Powerful data-fetching and state management for React.

 ---

 # Rastreador de Orçamento